|

 This means the raw, unassembled, unprocessed master with

 all the false takes and alternate mixes and noise and count-offs.
+Of course,

 Digital Editing Services can work equally well from